-Asthma is a chronic lung disease that inflames and narrows the airways in the lungs.
-In the United States asthma affects an estimated 26 million people — many of whom aren’t aware that they have it, especially if their symptoms aren’t severe.
-The most common symptoms are:
+OverviewIn the United States, asthma affects an estimated 26 million people — many of whom may not be aware that they have it, especially if their symptoms aren’t severe.
+The most common signs of asthma are:

 - Coughing, especially at night, during exercise or when laughing